2026 年 USACO竞赛 第二场比赛银奖组问题一—Cow-libi 2

 INPUT FORMAT (input arrives from the terminal / stdin):

-The first line contains T, the number of independent test cases (1≤T≤104).
+The first line contains T (1≤T≤1000), the number of independent test cases, and an integer C∈{0,1} (whether to output a construction or not).

 OUTPUT FORMAT (print output to the terminal / stdout):